Is optimal organ health the secret to optimal emotional health?

 Here to explain more is Kat Villain.
 Kat teaches Katonah Yoga, a practice heavily informed by the principals of Chinese Medicine.
 As part of her teaching, Kat performs personal body readings in which she reveals patterns held in the body.

-The Taoist Mind Body Connection
+The Taoist Mind-Body Connection

 Our body is a walking storybook of our lives.
 Our muscles become storage tanks of repressed memories and emotions not yet dealt with.
 This perpetuates dis-ease, stress, and feelings of not being safe and supported.
-It shows up in the body in the form of tension, stiff muscles, inflammation and pain.
+It shows up in the body in the form of tension, stiff muscles, inflammation, and pain.

-The ancient Taoist teachings saw the balance of mind, body and breath as integral to one’s health.
-The key is you have to work with all three.
+The ancient Taoist teachings saw the balance of mind, body, and breath as integral to one’s health.
+The key is that you have to work with all three.
 Nothing spiritually exists without an anchor to the physical.
 The anchors of our emotions are our physical organs.
 Any imbalance in our emotional and mental body will show up in the organs.

 Your Organ Body

-Physical Correlations: The health of your nails, eyes, tendons and ligaments.
+Physical Correlations: The health of your nails, eyes, tendons, and ligaments

-Related Emotions: Anger, Impatience
+Related Emotions: Anger, impatience

-Spiritual Significance: Represents dreaming, imagination and planning; ensures the smooth flow of emotions.
+Spiritual Significance: Represents dreaming, imagination, and planning; ensures the smooth flow of emotions

-Physical Correlations: Our complexion and the tongue.
+Physical Correlations: Our complexion and the tongue

-Related Emotions: Joy, Contentment
+Related Emotions: Joy, contentment

 Spiritual Significance: Represents enlightenment, intuition and understanding; freedom from emotional burden

-Season: Late Summer
+Season: Late summer

-Physical Correlations: Our muscles and the lips.
+Physical Correlations: Muscles and lips

-Related Emotions: Worry, Empathy
+Related Emotions: Worry, empathy

-Spiritual Significance: Directs inspiration from the heart into intention and actions; gives us thought, awareness and focus
+Spiritual Significance: Directs inspiration from the heart into intention and actions; gives us thought, awareness, and focus

-Related Emotions: Grief, Courage
+Related Emotions: Grief, courage

-Spiritual Significance: Relaying sensory feedback from the external to the internal; the breath sweeps stale air and dust out of the body and feeds you through the ions, ores and minerals of the atmosphere
+Spiritual Significance: Relaying sensory feedback from the external to the internal; the breath sweeps stale air and dust out of the body and feeds you through the ions, ores, and minerals of the atmosphere

-Related Emotions: Fear, Wisdom
+Related Emotions: Fear, wisdom